controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/01-Harbor.md

 docker login -u admin -p kubecon1234 <Minikube_IP>:30003
 ```

-If you get a 400 Bad Requets error, wait a minute and try again.
+If you get a `400 Bad Request` error, wait a minute and try again.

 Head to `<Minikube_IP>:30003/harbor/sign-in` to login to the Harbor UI.
 Username is `admin`, password is `kubecon1234`.
 You may need to add a security exception in the browser as the certificate issuer is untrusted.

 ### Configure Harbor project to use Clair